kribakarans/khelp/tags/github/doxygen-workflow.md

-# Deploy KBook to Github Pages
+# Deploy Doxygen Documentation to GitHub Pages

-name: Deploy KBook
+name: Deploy Doxygen

 on:
   # Runs on pushes targeting the default branch